- Required time in business: 6 months

 - Complete the application, following your lender’s directions.
 This can take a few days for loans of this size — especially when it comes to bank loans and SBA funding.
 Your lender might also reach out to ask for more documentation after you submit your application, depending on the business.

 - Get your collateral professionally appraised if the lender requires it.
-Collateral appraisal is standard for real estate financing.
-But it’s also often necessary for equipment or inventory financing of this size.
+A collateral appraisal is standard for real estate financing, but it’s also often necessary for equipment or inventory financing of this size.

 - Review and sign your loan offer.
 Take note of due dates, rates, fees and the repayment plan.
 Save a copy for reference when you need.